We are reader-supported. When you purchase through links on our site, we may earn an affiliate commission.Β Learn more.

 Sprains involve ligaments connecting the wrist bones, while fractures may range from a small crack to a full break.

-Both cause pain, swelling, and limited wrist mobility, with treatment including rest, icing, splinting, and physical therapy in severe cases.
+Both cause pain, swelling, and limited wrist mobility.

 Ankle Sprains and Fractures